mulesoft-labs/mql/README.md

 	Map<String,Object> queryContext = new SpringQueryContext(applicationContext);

 	// execute the query
-	Collection<Person> result =
+	Collection<User> result =
-	    Query.execute("from personDao.persons where division = 'Engineering'", queryContext);
+	    Query.execute("from userDao.users where division = 'Engineering'", queryContext);

-This will call getPeople() on your personManager bean.
+This will call getPeople() on your userManager bean.

 You could also use it to join data across different beans.
 E.g., this query joins a list of divisions inside a company with a list of people in each division.

     from divisionDao as division
-      join personDao.getPersonsForDivision(division.id) as peopleInDivision
+      join userDao.getUsersForDivision(division.id) as usersInDivision
 	  select new {
 	     name = division.name,
-	     people = peopleInDivision
+	     people = usersInDivision
 	  }